 No cardiologist in the whole city?

 Not even one!?
-As a spoiled heart attack survivor in Victoria, I tried to imagine what would have happened to me on the day I was rushed from the E.R. to O.R. for emergency treatment of a 99% blocked Left Anterior Descending coronary artery had there been “no cardiologists in town” that day.
+As a spoiled heart attack survivor in Victoria, I tried to imagine what would have happened to me on the day I was rushed from the E.R. to O.R. in mid-heart attack for emergency treatment of a blocked Left Anterior Descending coronary artery had there been “no cardiologists in town” that day.

 The grim reality in most small towns and virtually all rural communities is that, in this scenario, I’d likely be facing either a long and terrifying ambulance ride, or a shorter and terrifying medi-vac helicopter flight to the closest big city in search of a hospital capable of providing the kind of expert cardiac care I’d need.